f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ![alt text](./assets/deployment-complete.png)

-## 6. Validate App
+## 6. Verify App

-You can validate the app by running the following commands:
+You can verify the app by running the following commands:

 ```bash
 curl http://10.1.10.94/server1